Laszlo Gardony: Biography

 Gardony studied at the Béla Bartók Conservatory in Budapest, graduating in 1979.
 He also holds a Masters of Education in Mathematics and Physics from Eötvös Loránd University.

 In 1983 he moved to the United States on a scholarship to study at Berklee College of Music in Boston.
 He was the first student in the school's history to be offered a teaching position upon graduation.
 He has been a full Professor of Piano at Berklee for nearly two decades.

 While still a student at Berklee, he formed the group Forward Motion with Tommy Smith, Terje Gewelt and Ian Froman.
 He soon formed his first trio with Froman and Miroslav Vitous with whom he recorded The Secret for Antilles Records.
 His second album, The Legend of Tsumi (Antilles) featured Dave Holland and Bob Moses.

 In 1987, he won first prize at the Great American Jazz Piano Competition.
 Since 1987 he has been on the faculty at Berklee where he is Professor of Piano.
+In 2023, Gardony was invited to join the National Academy of Recording Arts and Sciences/GRAMMYs as a Voting Member.

 Gardony's first album for Sunnyside Records was a critically acclaimed solo piano disc, Changing Standards.
 His next album, Breakout (Avenue Jazz Records), was released in 1994 and featured Mick Goodrick on guitar as well as George Jinda (talking drum; udu), Satoshi Takeishi (taiko drums) and Stomu Takeishi (electric bass).

 Gardony returned to Sunnyside in 2001 with a trio recording, Behind Open Doors which featured Jamey Haddad and John Lockwood.